BETA PRODUCT

 Is the downside bigger than the upside?

-Is the downside bigger than the upside?
-Explore potential negative impacts and how the nonprofit plans to mitigate them.
+Use this prompt to explore potential negative impacts and how the nonprofit plans to mitigate them.

 Has the nonprofit considered the broader implications of AI?